-In Chrome, you can also add bookmarks to your home screen to quickly check web pages with one tap.
+You can also add bookmarks to your home screen to quickly check web pages with one tap.
 This feature is handy for emergency calls.
-Whenever I hear sirens nearby and I want to find out what’s going on, I tap on my bookmark widget for the San Antonio Fire Department’s “active fires” dispatch page.
+Whenever I hear sirens nearby and I want to find out what’s going on, I tap on my bookmark for the San Antonio Fire Department’s “active fires” dispatch page.
 Up pops a list of active emergencies and their locations in San Antonio.
 Use this technique for any website you routinely check on your phone.

 Did I miss any Android goodies?
 Let me know, I’m updating this post from time to time.